ivoa/vo-dml/tools/gradletooling/ReadMe.md

 * vodmlDir - the default is `src/main/vo-dml`
 * vodmlFiles - this is set by default to be all the `*.vo-dml.xml` files in the vodmlDir, but can be indificutally set
-* catalogFile - the default is `catalog.xml` and such a file is necessary even when the vodml files are in default place as there the rest of the tooling is designed to only use the filename for inclusions and refernces.
+* catalogFile - the default is `catalog.xml` and such a file is necessary even when the vodml files are in default place as the rest of the tooling is designed to only use the filename for inclusions and references.
 ```xml
 <?xml version="1.0"?>
 <catalog  xmlns="urn:oasis:names:tc:entity:xmlns:xml:catalog">